Shlomo Goren: The Langer Controversy

 In November 1972, Goren presided over a panel of nine dayanim to review the case of Sgt.
 Maj.
 Hanoch Langer, and his sister Miriam, who had been declared mamzerim, and therefore ineligible for marriage to an Israelite by a Beit Din in Petah Tikva.

 The Langer children had been designated as mamzerim because their mother had married their father, without having been divorced from her previous husband, thus committing adultery according to Jewish law.

 Fearing a review of the case would prompt the secularists in the government, such as Gideon Hausner of the Independent Liberal Party, to press for the introduction of civil marriage in Israel to break the rabbinate's exclusive control over marriage, Goren controversially reversed the ruling.

 Goren's reversal was fiercely opposed, primarily by the Agudat Yisrael and Rav Ovadiah Yosef.
 Some prominent rabbis, however, such as Rav Soloveitchik and Rav Yosef Eliahu Henkin, came out in support of Goren.
-The controversy severely affected Goren's reputation.
+There is significant doubt that Rav Soloveitchik agreed with Rav Goren.
+He is said to have told Rav Moshe Feinstein that he disagreed with the heter.

 Halakha and the Israeli state

 Goren spent most of his term as Chief Rabbi of Israel attempting to reconcile Jewish religious teachings with modern problems of the state, including advancements in technological progress and various high-profile conversion cases.
 Goren often clashed with his more conservative rabbinical colleagues.

-One example of Goren's desire to adapt Halakha to changing realities in science was his controversial stance on Kiddush Levana, the monthly blessing over the new moon.
+One example of Goren's desire to adapt Halakha to changing realities in science was his controversial stance on Kiddush Levana, the monthly blessing over the new moon marking the first day of a Jewish month.
 A prayer customarily added after the blessing contains the words "just as I dance before you and am unable to touch you."
 Goren said that since the Americans landed on the Moon in 1969, this line should be changed to reflect that it is, in fact, possible to touch the Moon.